 Extension professionals are adult educators, guided by principles of adult learning and adept at using learning activities that actively involve participants in their learning, build on their expertise, and have immediate impact on their lives.
 Below are links to four documents that can help you make your programs more 'learningful'.
 Just because you're teaching doesn't mean they're learning!

-Adult Learning & Teaching summarizes five key learning principles and presents dozens of ideas for actively engaging the learners and anchoring the learning in their memories.
+Adult Learning & Teaching is a PDF that summarizes five key learning principles and presents dozens of ideas for actively engaging the learners and anchoring the learning in their memories.

 Learning Styles explains learning styles, and the importance of incorporating a variety of approaches to learning.